JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

             * There is no evidence to prove these tools are useful.

 ### The Whole and the Parts
+In this chapter reducing bugs, testing applications, and debugging are discussed.

+For the most part, bugs are the result of mismatched expectations between component authors.
+To avoid this it is important to have detailed specifications on the component boundaries.
+The better the documentation is on the components the less likely there are the be bugs.

+When it comes to testing developers mustn't be the ones testing their code.
+It is too easy for developers to invent ways to fix the problem in testing instead of fixing their code.

+The top-down design methodology is proposed as a solution to avoid bugs.
+In this case system building is broken down into architecture, implementation, and realization.
+At each stage in this process, refinement can happen to make sure the scope is appropriate and those modules are defined well.
+This process avoids bugs by having a clear structure and representation.
+This process also produces smaller modules.

+#### Original notes
 * Designing the bugs out
     * Bug proof definitions
         * Most subtle bugs come from mismatched assumptions between component authors.